Yūrei: Hauntings

 Yūrei often fall under the general umbrella term of obake, derived from the verb bakeru, meaning "to change"; thus obake are preternatural beings who have undergone some sort of change, from the natural realm to the supernatural.

 However, yūrei differ from traditional bakemono due to their temporal specificity.
 The yūrei is one of the only creatures in Japanese mythology to have a preferred haunting time (midtime of the hours of the Ox; around 2:00 am–2:30 am, when the veils between the world of the dead and the world of the living are at their thinnest).
 By comparison, normal obake could strike at any time, often darkening or changing their surroundings should they feel the need.
 Similarly, yūrei are more bound to specific locations of haunting than the average bakemono, which are free to haunt any place without being bound to it.

 Yanagita Kunio generally distinguishes yūrei from obake by noting that yūrei tend to have a specific purpose for their haunting, such as vengeance or completing unfinished business.
 While for many yūrei this business is concluded, some yūrei, such as Okiku, remain earthbound due to the fact that their business is not possible to complete.
 In the case of Okiku, this business is counting plates hoping to find a full set, but the last plate is invariably missing or broken according to the different retellings of the story.
 This means that their spirit can never find peace, and thus will remain a jibakurei.

 Famous hauntings

 Some famous locations that are said to be haunted by yūrei are the well of Himeji Castle, haunted by the ghost of Okiku, and Aokigahara, the forest at the bottom of Mount Fuji, which is a popular location for suicide.
 A particularly powerful onryō, known as Oiwa, is said to be able to bring vengeance on any actress portraying her part in a theater or film adaptation.

-Okiku, Oiwa, and the lovesick Otsuya together make up the San O-Yūrei (三大幽霊) of Japanese culture.
+Okiku, Oiwa, and the lovesick Otsuyu together make up the San O-Yūrei (三大幽霊) of Japanese culture.
 These are yūrei whose stories have been passed down and retold throughout the centuries, and whose characteristics along with their circumstances and fates have formed a large part of Japanese art and society.